 The mid-tier accounting firms are typically heavily reliant on audit and tax income.
 They are firms with stable client bases who have a significant amount of recurring work each year.
 You may hear this recurring work being called ‘Gross Recurring Fees’, or GRF.
 In fact, accountancy firms with under £1m of fee income are almost always valued on their GRF rather than their profitability.

 Often making partner in an accounting firm means the firm trusts you to sign off on the audit file.
 Or becoming a ‘responsible individual’ or RI.
 Some accounting firms will let their salaried partners, principals or trusted directors become an RI.
 But this is quite rare.
 After all, making mistakes on an audit could seriously damage an accounting firm’s reputation.
-Or even in the very rare cases bring a firm down, such as what happened to Arthur Andersen.
+Or even in the very rare cases bring a firm down (hello Arthur Andersen).

 It is good practice for businesses, particularly not-for-profit organisations, to rotate their auditors every so often.
 Firms will try and circumvent losing their audit client by bringing in a new audit partner.
 You may hear this as ‘rotating on’.
 As a result of the RI status and audit rotation, new audit partners may not have their own client portfolio before becoming a partner.
 What they will have proven to their firm is that they can: